What It Is (Mark Knopfler song)

 "What It Is" is a song written and recorded by the British rock musician Mark Knopfler.
 It was released on 4 September 2000 as the lead single from his second solo studio album, Sailing to Philadelphia (2000).

-An extended version of the song released in Mexico contains an additional verse:
+The song's lyrics pay homage to the city of Edinburgh, Scotland, making reference to Edinburgh Castle, the Stone of Scone and Canongate Tolbooth.
+An extended version of the song released in Mexico contains an additional verse.
+The song became a top-10 hit in Italy, Norway, Poland, Portugal and Spain, as well as on the US Billboard Triple-A chart.